 There are many different versions out there such as Quick & Easy Breakfast Casserole.

-Made the night before and cooled.
+We make ours the night before, cool and place covered in the fridge.
 In the morning you have two options, reheat in the oven as whole or take out a square and reheat in the microwave.
 Yum!

 14: Overnight Slow Cooker Oatmeal:

 We’ve only tried this a few times as we are all so picky in the texture of our oatmeal.
-One child likes it running the other does not.
-This recipe is easy to make but it will not be both runny and dry.
+One child likes it runny, the other does not.

 15. Baked Oatmeal: